|

 as it becomes a rapid technique to guide the elaboration

-of the fragments into larger molecular weight lead compounds
+of the fragments into larger molecular weight lead compounds One major challenge for drug discovery

 arises from the very large surfaces that are characteristic